-Turbine option Estimated number of collisions per an dynamic rotor avoidance rate
+Turbine option nber of collisions ic rotor avoidan

 0.990 0.995 0.999

 Turbine A 0.172 0.089 0.022

 Turbine B 0.166 0.083 0.017

 We are not aware of any empirical data from any wind energy facilities that indicate a definitive avoidance capacity for White-throated Needletails, but the species is very agile in flight and it is probable that their capacity to avoid collisions is within the range of modelled avoidance rates set out in Table 3.
 At a lower, conservative extreme, the results at 0.99 dynamic avoidance rate are about 0.17 collisions per annum for White-throated Needletails for either of the two turbines.
 This would equate to an approximate average of one White-throated Needletail collision in 5.9 years.
 Results for the highest avoidance rate of 0.999 of approximately 0.02 would equate to an approximate average of one White-throated Needletail collision in 50 years.